Beijing Warns Hong Kong Protesters: Don't 'Play With Fire'

 A general strike on Monday brought life in the bustling Asian hub to a standstill.
 Protesters were joined by teachers, security workers and some 2,300 aviation workers, resulting in 224 flight cancellations.
 Commuter trains were shut down when protesters lodged umbrellas in the doors or used their arms to prop them open during rush hour.

 In clashes overnight Monday, police tried to quash demonstrations in seven separate districts, including densely populated Mong Kok in Kowloon, across the harbor from Hong Kong island.
-In several locations, they used flash grenades and tear-gas against black-clad protesters wearing face masks.
+In several locations, they used flash grenades and tear gas against black-clad protesters wearing face masks.

 Police said 148 people were arrested and "some 800 tear gas rounds" were expended in Monday's melee.
 Since the protests began on June 9, Hong Kong police say they've arrested 420 people.